 So, I guessed, that’s what I was doing in there, allowing my friends to love in hard situations, being a friend to those who have need of friends.
 That’s what it’s worth.
 But what about me?
 Apparently I’m not getting any better… what good am I helping others out when clearly I’m not okay?

 God was pretty clear that night.
 “I know you are hurting.
 I know you are afraid.
 I know you are ashamed.
 It does not get easier.
 It does not get better.
 It will not heal.
 But you are brave, and you will keep going.
 In time you’ll learn to deal, then manage, then even have some control… and one day you will talk about it, tell your story, and people will be inspired.
 You will have ups and you will have downs, and some days they will be unbearable.
-But we will be fighting this together until the day you get a new brain.
+But we will be fighting this together until the day we are truly together.
 Don’t over think today.
 And don’t over think tomorrow.
 Think about right now – just you and me, and that’s okay.”

 I heard my name called for med roll.
 I wanted to ignore them.
 I wanted to skip meds and appointments and hide in the corner until real peanut butter was delivered.
 But I knew somehow that God wouldn’t like that very much.
 So I went, and I took my pills and turned around to find Sarah.